pawelc/docs/read_papers.md

 Network of capsules that learns to transform images.
 Capsule has recognition and generative units.
 It has also boolean gate to recognize if entity is on the picture.
 When applied in CNN way there is no weight sharing?
 # Matrix capsules with EM routing
 Reach source of references on how to improve CNNs by adding other types of invariances.
 Only read beginning.
-# Neural Turing Machine
-Nice experiments tesing if network can learn to copy, use associative memory, model n-gram.
-Simple differentiable controller which can read and write to memory using location addressing (shift) and associative addressing.
-Controller learns to output weights over the memory and its output is the output of the model or can be mixed with output of some other net?
-# Hybrid computing using a neural network with dynamic external memory
-This is the Neural Turing Machine with improved addressing (link Matrix keeping the order in which memory was accessed, removing convolutional shift).
-The link matrix can be sparse without decrease of the performance.
-Model is learned using supervised learning and also reinforce algorithms.
-DNC also keeps track of used memory and can free memory when no more needed.
-The tests are on graphs (underground map), family tree model and inference of relations, block puzzle where model has to learn how to meet different constraints for the blocks, also finding shortest path
 # Neural Random-Access Machines
 There is a controller, modules (operations), registers.
 Controller orchestrates operations over registers using operations and the results are written back to the registers.